liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-plugins-for-liferay-portal-7/02-modularizing-plugins/01-modularizing-an-existing-portlet/03-building-your-applications-module-jars-for-deployment.markdown

+---
+header-id: building-your-module-jars-for-deployment
+---

-# Building Your Application's Module JARs for Deployment [](id=building-your-module-jars-for-deployment)
+# Building Your Application's Module JARs for Deployment

 Now it's time to build and deploy your modules.
 To build your project, run `gradlew build` from your application project's root folder.